scottzach1/Project-Beans/project_requirement/project-requirement.md

 - #### Risk 7: Rocket ignites prematurely, causing injury to people

-  - **Risk Type:**
+  - **Risk Type:** Health and Safety

-  - **Likelihood:**
+  - **Likelihood:** Unlikely

-  - **Impact:**
+  - **Impact:** Severe

-  - **Mitigation Strategy:** (Mention 10m wire connected to motor for manual ignition.
+  - **Mitigation Strategy:** At all times during a launch, project stakeholders involved with the launch must maintain a safe distance of at least 5m.
+Manual ignition system must be electric, and have a safety interlock in place [1].
+A first aid kit will be brought to the launch site to treat any injuries immediately. _**TODO:**_ (Mention 10m wire connected to motor for manual ignition.
 Alternatively, we can ignite by means of software which would mean that we can be far away from the rocket for a long time.
 Although the client did say this is not the preferred method due to a number of safety precautions.
 Mention fire extinguisher)